 In my day job, I find myself sometimes counseling teens growing up in families they feel like their privacy isn’t respected (often legitimate concerns as they navigate becoming independent humans within a family) and it sometimes, it’s appropriate for me to share options, like this one, to protect and hide personal possessions from prying eyes.

 While most adolescents can’t get their hands on a locking fireproof box (although, IMO, everyone should have a fireproof case by adulthood) or an expensive Rubbermaid tote designed to lock with a padlock, most can access a plastic storage tote, a hand drill, and zip ties.
-This method can be used, in addition to other tips on keeping your bullet journal private, to store journals or other very private items in your bedroom while limiting access to prying eyes or accidental discoverers.
+This method can be used, in addition to other tips on keeping your bullet journal private, to store journals or other very private items in your bedroom while limiting access to prying eyes or accidental discoveries.

 My Experience with Locking Storage Totes